ec-intaros/opendap-xarray-use-cases/README.md

 * **PSAL**: Sea Water Practical Salinity
 * **CNDC**: Sea Water Electrical Conductivity

 The DEPTH range must also be defined in this case, as data is fetched with the specific DEPTH range directly from URL.
-For some limitations to the DAP syntax, at least one range boundary needs to correspond to one of the two extremes.
+Due to some limitations of the DAP syntax, at least one range boundary needs to correspond to one of the two extremes.
 For example, in a data array of 100 elements starting from 0 to 99, the following scenarios are possible:
 * select the first 20 elements, corresponding to the values range 0 - 19 --> ```[first:1:intermediate] (eg [0:1:19])``` work
-* select the last 20 elements, corresponsing to the values range 80 - 99 --> ```[intermediate:1:last] (eg [80:1:99])``` work
+* select the last 20 elements, corresponding to the values range 80 - 99 --> ```[intermediate:1:last] (eg [80:1:99])``` work
-* select the intermediate 60-80 elements, corresponsing to the values range 60 - 79 --> ```[intermediate_1:1:intermediate_2] (eg [60:1:79])``` does NOT work
+* select the intermediate 60-80 elements, corresponding to the values range 60 - 79 --> ```[intermediate_1:1:intermediate_2] (eg [60:1:79])``` does NOT work

 ### Range 0-20 Test